-Mozart Operas.
-Operas by Wolfgang Amadeus Mozart belong to either the opera seria, the opera buffa (comic opera) or the German singspiel.
-His later works are generally considered his best though many of his early works, such as Bastien und Bastienne have been increasingly appreciated by opera experts and fans in the past years.
+In general, operas by Wolfgang Amadeus Mozart belong to either the opera seria, the opera buffa (comic opera) or the German singspiel.
+If you believe opera experts, Mozart’s later works are also his most mesmerizing.
+However, in the past years opera gurus and fans have increasingly appreciated many of his early works, such as Bastien und Bastienne.

 Usually, Emperors, kings and other aristocratic personalities would commission an opera seria to legitimise their powers.